ChitraShrestha12/scoot-multipage-website-/README.md

 ## 📌 Frontend Mentor

 This project is based on a **premium challenge from [Frontend Mentor](https://www.frontendmentor.io/)**.
 All design assets and guidelines were provided by Frontend Mentor.

+**Project Overview:**
+Scoot Website is a **responsive, multipage React application** that showcases the Scoot App, designed to make urban mobility easier, simple, and fun.
+The site provides interactive components, smooth scrolling, and dynamic content across Home, About, Careers, Locations, and Contact pages.
+Users can explore app features, company values, job vacancies, and contact options.
+Built with React.js, Vite, and modern CSS, this project demonstrates **component-based architecture, state management, and responsive design**, making it both a functional showcase for users and a strong portfolio piece for frontend development.